The American Sentence:

 Suggested Exercises:

-Write several American Sentences of your own until you feel you get it.
+Write several American Sentences of your own until you feel you‘ve got the hang of it.

 Try adapting an old poem into American Sentences.